MyWhySaputra/API-Contract-nutech/README.md

 - **Joi**: Library for input validation (used for validating registration, login, and file uploads).
 - **JWT (JSON Web Tokens)**: Used for user authentication and securing API routes.
 - **Dotenv**: Loads environment variables from a `.env` file into `process.env`.
-- **imagekit**: Cloud-based image optimization and storage service used for uploading and managing profile images.
+- **Imagekit**: Cloud-based image optimization and storage service used for uploading and managing profile images.
-- **morgan**: HTTP request logger middleware used for logging requests to the server for debugging and monitoring.
+- **Morgan**: HTTP request logger middleware used for logging requests to the server for debugging and monitoring.
-- **swagger**: API documentation tool that allows you to describe your RESTful API and provides an interactive UI to test the endpoints.
+- **Swagger**: API documentation tool that allows you to describe your RESTful API and provides an interactive UI to test the endpoints.

 ## Installation